Key takeaways

 Other medical conditions may require caution, extra care, or monitoring when Tamiflu is administered.

-- Fructose intolerance: Because Tamiflu oral suspension contains sorbitol, people with serious hereditary fructose intolerance should only be given Tamiflu capsules.
+- Fructose intolerance: Because Tamiflu oral suspension contains sorbitol, people with a serious hereditary fructose intolerance should only be given Tamiflu capsules.
 A standard dose of Tamiflu oral suspension (75 mg) contains 2 grams of sorbitol, exceeding the daily limit for those with hereditary fructose intolerance.
 People with mild fructose intolerance may experience side effects such as nausea, vomiting, abdominal pain, and diarrhea.

 - Kidney problems: People with moderate to severe renal impairment will be given lower doses of Tamiflu to lower the risk of side effects.
 Healthcare professionals are advised not to prescribe Tamiflu to anyone with end-stage renal disease unless they are undergoing dialysis.